The management of civil parking enforcement within the County of Devon by the Council will:

 It is important that transit time is recorded so that we can monitor downtime for the service overall.

-When travelling across unenforceable areas on foot, such as parks, car parks or shopping centres to get between locations on beat, you should log into *Transit*.
+When travelling across unenforceable areas on foot, such as parks, car parks, shopping centres etc to get between locations on Beat, you should log into *Transit*.

 When you are planning your beat, you are expected to make sure that you maximise time spent enforcing.

-As a CEO, you are expected to be responsible for your own time and ensure that you are making good use of it.
+As a Civil Enforcement Officer, you are expected to be responsible for your own time and ensure that you are making effective use of it.

 It is therefore essential that you plan your days’ work.

-When planning your days work, you should aim to visit as many locations as you can whilst ensuring that all restrictions are checked in line with these procedures.
+When planning your days work, you should aim to visit as many locations as you can whilst ensure that all restrictions are checked in line with these procedures.

 You will need to be prepared for your plan to be disrupted by long observation periods and other unexpected events and being able to react flexibly in these situations is essential.